Hybanos/HAHAddon/README.md

 - AntiAntiAFK       | Disconnects you after a certain time
 - AntiMob           | Disconnects you if an entity is nearby
 - AutoWalk+         | AutoWalk with delay and more directions
-- Duck Icon         | Changes the windows icon to a duck
+- Duck Icon         | Changes the windows icon to a duck | Broken RN
 </pre>

 ## Skids/Mods: